emmanuellmhango/code-review/README.md

 # Code Review
-> Welcome, This code is adapted from .
+> Welcome, This code is adapted from *Roman Whiteman*.
 The code was used with his permission and is sorely going to be used for testing of good code review standards.

 ### Built With